 “Garbage in … Garbage out”

 At the heart of the Lean is the concept that if you spot an issue – stop and fix it.
-Letting an issue move forward without fixing the problem increases the costs, potentially allows the problem to get to the customer and kills the potential to learn fast.
+Letting an issue move forward without fixing will have a serious impact further down the process.

 Taken to the extreme, in Toyota, the idea is that anyone could stop the car manufacturing line if they located a problem.
 In reality, it’s slightly different than this, but the concept sticks.